 On Windows, any controller which Windows recognises as a Joystick should be ok with Transcribe!.
 On Mac or Linux you will need a USB model.

 Get it from V PEDAL themselves.

-These days there are some pedals and other controllers which have a built-in USB/MIDI interface, which means that the thing simply has a USB lead to plug in to your computer and does not require a separate MIDI interface.
-A good example is the Akai LDP8.
+Akai LDP8.
 It's not strictly a pedal though I'm told you can work it with your feet if you take your shoes off.

-Recommend this page to others, on these social bookmarking sites:
+Recommend this page to others, on these social network sites: